- Wear the Appropriate Clothing

 - The presence of pests like rats or termites

-If you find a hazard, notify your site manager and other team members so everyone is aware.
+Always alert supervisors and other team members to any hazards.
 Then, take the proper steps to fix or eliminate the hazard.

 OSHA standards require that all job sites have proper signage, including both hazard signs and directional non-hazard signs.
 Signs should appear anywhere that makes sense, including where conditions change.
 For example, a “Danger: Hard Hat Area” sign should appear before the worker reaches the point where they would need to put on their hard hat.

 Important text like “Danger” or “Caution” should be clearly legible from 5 feet away.
-Similarly, signs should follow OSHA standards for size and color, which are universal across all sites.
+Similarly, signs should adhere to OSHA standards for size and color, which are universally applicable across all sites.
 By visually alerting employees to unsafe conditions, you can help prevent injuries.

 Build Safely With Alta Construction

-At Alta Construction, we help clients nationwide achieve their construction goals seamlessly.
+At Alta Construction, we help clients in California and New York achieve their construction goals seamlessly.
 As a full-service construction firm, we value safety and bring that, along with our expertise and personalized services, to every project.
 We work with a wide range of clients and would be happy to help you with your construction needs.
 Contact us online for more information.